Love's Brother: Locations

 Love's Brother was filmed on location at Daylesford and Hepburn Springs, Glenlyon, Smeaton and Talbot, Victoria, Australia, and on location at Civita di Bagnoregio, Italy.

+The storyline had some similarities with They Knew What They Wanted.

 Budget

 The budget for the film was reported to be approximately $10million.
 This figure would have included the additional costs necessary for official co-productions.

 Box office

 Love's Brother grossed $977,106 at the box office in Australia.